Blatten bei Naters - through the larch forest - Belalp

 Author´s Tip / Recommendation of the author

-This hike is a highlight especially in autumn, when the forest appears in so-called larch gold.
+This hike is a particular highlight in autumn when the forest appears in the so-called larch gold.

 Safety guidelines

-Despite the "impossible to miss" marking of the hiking trails, we recommend for safety reasons to always have an appropriate hiking map with you, so that you can quickly find a safe area in case of a thunderstorm or emergency, for example.
+Despite the "unmistakable" marking of the hiking trails, we recommend always carrying an appropriate hiking map for safety reasons, so that in case of thunderstorms or emergencies you can quickly find a safe area.

 Map